Marianeesouza/Hollow-Knight-Neural-Network/README.md

 # Hollow-Knight-Neural-Network
-A neural network model capable of playing Hollow Knight to defeat the Hornet
+A neural network model capable of playing Hollow Knight to defeat the Hornet Protector at Hall of Gods

 ## Overview
 This project uses a named pipe to connect the Hollow Knight process to the neural network model.